cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

   repository (https://github.com/utmapp/UTM).

   > Please ensure that you select "Use Apple Virtualization" while creating a
     new VM in UTM.
-This can enable nested virtualization if supported.
+This can enable nested virtualization if your machine supports it.

 - **VirtualBox**